liobouchan/Neo4JToDoAWorkShop/README.md

 * Query - Querys on Cypher Language
 * Solve - To Solve some basic problems like basic path find
 * Recommend - More elaborated queries , to automated recommends in base of searching.
+* CleanUp - Simple queries to delete all the DataBase and view all Nodes.

 ## Authors